durul/wwdc2018/README.md

 - Customizable Control Center
 - Third-party apps ( nike & yelp ) will come to the watch face too.
 - New Notification Interface: There are two interfaces for Notification.
 Dynamic Interface and Interactive Interface.
 Dynamic Interface is for previous version watchOS Notification support.
-- We can add GestureRecognizer to watchOS Notification.
+- We can add GestureRecognizer to watchOS Notification
+- New background modes: Audio
+- Notification delivered with varying level of urgency

 ## tvOS